DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

 Solve this problem using **both recursive** and **iterative** methods.
 - **Recursive Approach:** Use a helper function to check symmetry by comparing corresponding nodes in left and right subtrees.
 - **Iterative Approach:** Use a queue or stack to simulate breadth-first or depth-first traversal, ensuring symmetry at each level.

+# Recursive Approach

+The recursive approach leverages this intuition by **simultaneously traversing the left and right subtrees** while checking if they align like a mirror.
+Recursion is well-suited here because the problem can be broken down into smaller subproblems (i.e., comparing smaller subtrees).